HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Introduction

-\begin{itemize} \item Preserving the modality-specific structure: Despite no modality-specific network topology, HEALNet outperforms uni-modal tabular (omic) and imaging (histopathology) baselines. \item Learning cross-modal interactions: HEALNet effectively captures cross-modal information, achieving a significantly higher multi-modal uplift compared to existing early, intermediate, and late fusion baselines. \item Handling missing modalities: We show that HEALNet effectively handles missing modalities at inference time without introducing further noise to the model, a common problem in the clinical use of multi-modal models. \item Easy inspection: HEALNet is explainable `by design', since the modality-specific attention weights can provide insights about what the model has learned without the need for a separate explanation method.
-While we are yet to validate these explanations for clinical relevance, we believe that they are useful for model debugging. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textit{Preserving the modality-specific structure}: HEALNet outperforms unimodal tabular (omic) and imaging (histopathology) baselines without a dedicated modality-specific network topology. \item \textit{Learning cross-modal interactions}: HEALNet effectively captures cross-modal information, achieving a significantly higher multimodal uplift compared to existing early, intermediate, and late fusion baselines. \item \textit{Handling missing modalities}: We show that \mbox{HEALNet} effectively handles missing modalities at inference time without introducing further noise to the model, a common problem in the clinical use of multimodal models. \item \textit{Model inspection}: HEALNet is explainable `by design' since the modality-specific attention weights can provide insights about what the model has learned without the need for a separate explanation method.
+We believe that they are useful for model debugging and validation alongside domain experts. \end{itemize}